hydrologie/xhydro/CONTRIBUTING.rst

 #.
 The ChangeLog should be updated with a brief description of the changes made in the Pull Request.
 If this is your first contribution to the project, please add your name and information to the `AUTHORS.rst` and `.zenodo.json` files.

 #.
 The Pull Request should work for all currently supported Python versions.
 Check the `pyproject.toml` or `tox.toml` files for the supported versions.
 We aim to follow the support and drop schedule of Python versions as recommended by the NumPy NEP calendar: https://numpy.org/neps/nep-0029-deprecation_policy.html

+.. #.
+If you haven't already, ensure that you have read and agreed to the `Developer Certificate of Origin (DCO) <https://developercertificate.org/>`_, and that you have signed your commits using:

+..     .. code-block:: bash

+..           git commit -s/--signoff

+..
+This will add a `Signed-off-by:` line to your commit message, which indicates that you agree to the DCO.

 Tips
 ----